YOGA IN A WOMEN'S BODY

 If we choose to journey with our cycles and seasons, honoring the body with what she needs, she will guide us back to our source, and the sacred power that resides there.
 This is yoga in a women's body.

 The sacred and fluctuating nature of women was well known and protected in ancient times in India.
 Due to our fertility cycles and the delicate nature of our awareness during her menses and after birth, women were not encouraged to practice yoga like men - the severe daily practices and penances and the powerful chanting of the scriptures would create too much disturbance at certain times of life.
 More about this..

-Of course modern yoga in the West is more about conscious movement, breath and meditation practices - practices that can easily be modified according to your cycle or season of life so that your spiritual or physical yoga practice is supporting you rather than impinging upon your health.
+Of course modern yoga in the West is more focussed on conscious movement, breath and meditation practices - practices that can easily be modified according to your cycle or season of life so that your spiritual or physical yoga practice is supporting you rather than impinging upon your health.
 But in order to modify your practice so it supports you, you need to understand your cycle as well as the practices of yoga and the way they affect your body and energies.

 Chaitanya's style of Womb Temple Yoga incorporates movements and practices that bring awareness and energy to the sacred feminine aspects of our being.
 It is sometimes gentle, sometimes stronger as it moves and flows with the seasons of the womb.
 It acknowledges that women are vastly different to men and therefore benefit from a yoga practice that reflects each woman's individual needs..needs that are changing from day to day and year to year.

 If you would like to deepen your awareness of your womb and cycles you can start by tuning in every day to how your womb feels and try to honor that in your practice.

 By engaging, honoring and energising your sacred feminine, you can move into a deeper understanding and experience of yourself and bring balance to polarities of your being.
 A womb centred practice can enhance fertility, pelvic health and helps you blossom more into your feminine integrity.